 Our “Truffes de Bourgogne”

-Our truffles are found thanks to the natural skills of our dogs, the Lagotto Romagnol.
-When we pick them up, we are pretty sure that they are mature.
-The truffle hunting takes place during fall.
+Our truffles are found thanks to the innate skill set of our dogs, the Lagotto Romagnol.
+When we pick them up, we are sure that they are mature because the dogs will only smell them if they are.
+The truffle hunting season takes place during fall.
 The “Truffe de Bourgogne” is black with grainy peridium.
 Its flesh is brown.
-It is better to taste it uncooked.
+It is more thoroughly enjoyed uncooked.

-The truffle shares its aroma by beeing in contact with food.
-For example, if you put an egg and a truffle in a hermetic box for 24 hours, the middle of the egg will smell the truffle.
+The truffle shares its aroma best when in contact with food.
+For example, if you put an egg and a truffle in a sealed box for 24 hours, the yolk will smell of truffle for your omelettes.

 Priming :

-Our truffles can be stored many years because we plunge them fresh into 50° Cognac.
-You can use a truffle and simply close the jar (because there is no sterelisation) as far as the truffles are still plunged into the cognac.
-You can use them in any meal needing alcohol in it.
+Our truffles can be stored for many years because we plunge them fresh into 50° Cognac.
+You can use a truffle and simply close the jar (because there is no sterelisation) as long as the truffles are still submerged in the cognac.
+You can use them in any meal that uses alcohol.
 There are an incredible amount of recipies with truffles, but if you want to download some you can here.

 More generaly :

-Truffles must be washed and brushed then wiped.
-Before selling our truffles we do this.
-Everything is good in the truffle but the flesh is the more tasty part.
-If a part of the truffle is damaged, just cut this part with a knife and like that you can continue to preserve it.
-Truffles are firm but there is a lot of water for its composition, so the conservation is delicat like a mushroom or a fruit.
+Truffles must be washed, brushed, and then patted dry.
+We do this process before selling our truffles or cooking with them.
+Every part of the truffle is delicious, but the flesh is the more tasty part.
+If a part of the truffle is damaged, just cut that part off with a knife and you can continue to preserve it.
+Truffles are firm but it is made up of a lot of water, so the conservation is delicate like a mushroom or a fruit.

-There are 4 main way to keep truffles way to keep truffles:
+There are 4 main ways to keep truffles:

 Conservation max 8 days in the fridge.
 You need 10gr per person.